e-Invoice in Saudi Arabia

-Is e-invoice mandatory in Saudi Arabia?
-Who is obliged for e-invoicing in Saudia Arabia?
+Is e-invoicing in Saudi Arabia mandatory?
+Who is obliged ?

-e-Invoices will be mandatory in Saudi Arabia as of 4 December 2021.
-The resolution imposes electronic invoicing on resident taxpayers and third parties acting on behalf of them.
+E-invoices will be mandatory in Saudi Arabia as of 4 December 2021.
+The resolution imposes KSA e-invoicing on resident taxpayers and third parties acting on behalf of them.
 All tax invoices (B2B invoices), simplified tax invoices (B2C invoices), and debit/credit notes are under scope.

-When it is complete, the KSA e-invoice system is expected to be a clearance model similar to India GST e-invoice model: Invoices in machine readable format – XML invoice or PDF invoice with XML embedded – will be cleared by the Tax Authority before presented to the final customer.
-The e-invoicing regulation is divided into two phases:
+When it is complete, the KSA e-invoicing system is expected to be a clearance model similar to India GST e-invoice model: Invoices in machine readable format – XML invoice or PDF invoice with XML embedded – will be cleared by the Tax Authority before presented to the final customer.
+E-invoicing Saudi Arabia regulation is divided into two phases: